 The Borde-Guth-Vilenkin theorem shows chat classical space-time cannot be extended to an infinite past but must reach a beginning at some time in the finite past.

 Indeed, there will be challenges to the argument due to its theological implications.
-However, at the current time, cosmologists seem to agree that the universe must have had an absolute beginning.
+However, current cosmologists seem to agree that the universe must have had an absolute beginning.

 The Entropy Argument for a Beginning